Skip to Content

 If you’re flying, you want to arrange airport drop off and pick up before your trip.

-You want to book your car service or a friend before you actually need a ride.
+You want to book your car service or a friend before you actually need a ride, not at the last minute.
 The last thing you want to do, when you’re exhausted from your trip, is start calling everyone you know to see if anyone can pick you up from the airport.

 When we went to San Antonio, we didn’t have anyone who could drive us to the airport to go home.
 But, we were lucky that San Antonio is a large enough city to warrant a “book ahead” option on Uber (Wilmington doesn’t have that).
 We booked our Uber to the airport the day we got to town and it was waiting for us the day we left.